Toronto2022/Galina-Grigoryan-StarPlanner-client/README.md

 - Deploy client and server projects so all commits will be reflected in production

 - Feature: Home page
-- Feature: Page for each day of week
+- Feature: Create account or Login to account
-- Feature: Create account
+- Feature: Page for each day

   - Implement register page + form
   - Create POST /users/register endpoint